biopragmatics/biolexica/lexica/obo/README.md

 This contains all the terms from OBO Foundry ontologies (minus Protein Ontology, which is stubborn and won't download).

+The following script can be adapted to check new ontologies against existing terms:

 ```python
 import json
 import gilda